jaalto/project-emacs--tinymacro/README.rst

 ========

 This repository is part of the Epackages network.
-The epackages are preformatted software packages for `Emacs`_ that provide easy way to install more features to Emacs.
+The epackages are pre-formatted software packages for `Emacs`_ that provide easy way to install more features to Emacs.
 Similar to concept of Windows MSI or Linux *.rpm (Redhat) and *.deb (`Debian`_) packages.